Frequently asked questions#

 This section is still under construction.
 If you have a have a question (about GIMLi) that is not covered here, please open a GitHub issue.

 Short answer: Python 3.
-Long answer: Currently, pygimli is functionable with all major Python versions (2.7, 3.4, 3.5, 3.6).
+Long answer: Currently, pygimli is functionable with all major Python versions from 3.7 on.
 When compiling from source, it is important that boost_python is build against the same Python version you want to use.
-However, many (scientific) Python projects recommend to use Python 3 for various reasons and we will also drop support for Python 2 eventually.
+However, many (scientific) Python projects recommend to use Python 3 for various reasons.
+We droped support for Python 2.
 In most cases you can translate your existing Python 2 scripts to Python 3 by running 2to3.

 For Linux users it should be sufficient to have proper environment settings: